Statement of Intent:

 Implementation:

-All of our staff are trained in delivering exciting phonics and reading sessions, with a pro-active reading leadership team who continue to deliver staff CPD to maintain our high standards.
+All of our staff are trained in delivering exciting phonics and reading sessions, with a pro-active English leadership team who continue to deliver regular staff CPD to maintain our high standards.

 Phonics